 Most packages will give you three different weights and sizes.

-Even though you will probably pack more tent equipment with you, this is probably the best figure for making a comparison between the different hiking tent options.
+Even though you will probably pack more tent equipment with you, this is perhaps the best figure for making a comparison between the different hiking tent options.

 The second weight is the packaged weight.
 This covers the entire contents of the package, including any tent accessories included in the pack.

-This is an important weight to take into consideration as the actual weight you will carry on a hike is somewhere between this weight and the minimum trail weight.
+This is a significant weight to take into consideration as the actual weight you will carry on a hike is somewhere between this weight and the minimum trail weight.

 However, you can reduce the amount you are carrying if you are hiking with a partner or group as you can split the tent into compartments or give your partner the poles to carry in their backpack.

-If you plan to spend time other than sleeping in your tent, then its liveability is more important than if you are only planning on sleeping in the tent.
+If you plan to spend time other than sleeping in your tent, then its liveability is more critical than if you are only planning on sleeping in a tent.